 So, how to present a business case?
 While you might be eager to jump in and share the initiative you believe in, it’s a good idea to step back and make sure you prepare a solid case.
 The more concrete details, facts, and figures you have, the stronger your business case will be.
 The main sections of a business case will be the context of the situation, problem statement, opportunities, financial analysis, and solution description.

 If you’ve never made a business case presentation before, consider using a business case template or try out our AI presentation maker to help guide you through each step.
-Here’s a short summary of each of the parts of a convincing business case presentation.
+Here’s a short summary of each part of a convincing business case presentation.

 Step 1.
 Establish Context about the Current Situation